sorohan/graph-builder/markdown/graph-builder.basegraph.predecessors.md

 Returns all nodes in this graph adjacent to `node` which can be reached by traversing `node`<!-- -->'s incoming edges <i>against</i> the direction (if any) of the edge.

-<p>In an undirected graph, this is equivalent to adjacentNodes<!-- -->.
+In an undirected graph, this is equivalent to [BaseGraph.adjacentNodes](./graph-builder.basegraph.adjacentnodes.md)<!-- -->.

-throws IllegalArgumentException if `node` is not an element of this graph
+Throws an error if `node` is not an element of this graph.

 **Signature:**
 ```javascript